koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 A very rough guess at what this looks like: [A luxury-good-shard proposes a golden-laptop buying plan](https://www.readthesequences.com/Fake-Justification), while emphasizing how this purchase stimulates the economy and so helps people.
 This plan was optimized to positively activate e.g. the altruism-shard, so as to increase the plan's execution probability.
 In humans, I think this is more commonly known as _motivated reasoning_.

-So, even in value-child, adversarial inputs can still crop up, but via a different mechanism which should disappear once the agent gets smart enough to e.g. [do an internal values handshake](/a-shot-at-the-diamond-alignment-problem#The-values-handshake).
+So, even in value-child, adversarial inputs can still crop up, but via a different mechanism.
+I think this mechanism should disappear once the agent gets smart enough to e.g. [do an internal values handshake](/a-shot-at-the-diamond-alignment-problem#The-values-handshake).
 As I [said](https://www.lesswrong.com/posts/jFCK9JRLwkoJX4aJA/don-t-design-agents-which-exploit-adversarial-inputs?commentId=exS9tLiWt5feXMnvz) to Wei Dai:

 > [!quote]
 >